Phytophthora Crown and Root Rot

 - Avoid deep planting; plant trees with the graft union several inches above the soil line.
 Scion varieties often are more susceptible to collar rot infection than are the rootstocks, and trees planted with graft unions at or below the soil line have increased potential for the scion to self-root and provide an entry for collar rot.

-Other options: Several approaches can help provide control after infection.
+Several approaches can help provide control after infection.

 - One can bridge-graft over damaged tissue if less than 30-50% of the trunk circumference is affected, in-arch graft 1 yr-old whips of a resistant variety into the trunk well above the diseased area.